Medical Pharmacology Chapter 33-34: Anticancer Drugs

 In the case of patients exhibiting relapsed or refractory T-cell malignant disease, response rates are relatively low, ranging from about 20% in pediatric patients to about 30% in adults.

-may be candidates for stem cell transplantation treatment.8
+Some patients may be candidates for stem cell transplantation treatment.8